codecando-x/win-firewall-log-ingest/README.md

 # win-firewall-log-ingest
-Ingest the entries in the windows firewall log into a SQL Server Database for easier management.
+Ingest the MaxMind GeoIP augmented entries from the windows firewall log into a SQL Server Database for easier management.